-1.2 Top Shot System Requirements
+1.2 Pro Two Stage System Requirements

 When used correctly, NOS nitrous oxide injection elevates cylinder pressures and temperatures while increasing the combustion rate.
 These characteristics make the engine more sensitive to detonation.
-To ensure proper performance and engine life, the following is an absolute must:
+To ensure proper performance and engine life, the following are absolute musts:

-□ Adequate Fuel Pressure and Delivery
+Adequate Fuel Pressure and Delivery

 Most carburetors are designed to operate at 5 psi to 10 psi.
 When purchasing your fuel system components, plan on your pumps and lines flowing at least 0.10 gallons per hour per horsepower at 5 psi.
+For alcohol applications, double this number.